Field Education Specialist - Paradise Valley Conservation Leadership Initiative

 9. Assist residents interested in higher education complete required application process.
 Work closely with college Registrar=s office to assist eligible residents in advancing higher education goals.
 Make recommendations on instructional materials, teaching aids and related items for potential purchase.

-10. Provide Treatment Services Director with a monthly activities report for inclusion with the Treatment Summary into the Board of Directors informational packets.
+10. Provide the Deputy Director with a monthly activities report for inclusion with the Treatment Summary into the Board of Directors informational packets.
 May be responsible for providing input relating to budgeting, solicitation and accounting for an Educational program operational fund.

-11. Responsible for reporting to Treatment Services Director or Executive Director, any concerns relative to security breaches, public relations issues, standard of ethics violations and/or unlawful acts or injury to any program participant.
+11. Responsible for reporting to the Deputy Director or Executive Director, any concerns relative to security breaches, public relations issues, standard of ethics violations and/or unlawful acts or injury to any program participant.

 12. Become familiar with agency policies governing security procedures, personnel policies and resident rules and enforce them when necessary.
 Work closely with treatment staff to ensure that planned activities do not interfere or otherwise supersede individual program mandates.